AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 The Real Use Monitoring service in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
 As a visitor, this means that no personal information will be collected by the site you are visiting or made available to Adobe.

-As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM.
+As a site operator, no additional opt-in is required to enable monitoring through this feature.There will be no additional pop up or consent form for the end users to accept for enabling RUM.

 ### Real Use Monitoring Service Data Sampling {#rum-service-data-sampling}

 Traditional web analytics solutions try to collect data on every single visitor.
 Adobe Experience Manager's RUM service only captures information from a small fraction of page views.
 The service is meant to be sampled and anonymized rather than a replacement for analytics.
 By default, pages will have a 1:100 sampling ratio.
 Site operators cannot increase or decrease the sampling rate at this time.
 To estimate total traffic accurately,for every 100 page views, we gather detailed data from 1, giving you a reliable approximation of overall traffic."

 As the decision of whether the data will be collected is made on a page view by page view basis, it becomes virtually impossible to track interactions across multiple pages.
-By design, RUM has no concept of visits, visitors, or sessions, only of page views. .
+By design, RUM has no concept of visitors or sessions, only of page views.

 ### What Data is Being Collected {#what-data-is-being-collected}